->"''The one thing you can't trade for your heart's desire is your heart.''"

 * Heartwarming or Awesome, it's a toss-up: In "The Mountains of Mourning," after disinterring an infant to confirm that she'd been murdered, Miles realizes he doesn't have anything with him to burn as the customary small sacrifice at a burial.
 He thinks: ''Peace to you, small lady, after our rude invasions.
 I will give you a better sacrifice, [[IGaveMyWord I swear by my word as Vorkosigan]].
 And the smoke of that burning will rise and be seen from one end of these mountains to the other.''
 He makes good on the promise.

-** Even better is when Miles returns to the same village years later and finds that the poverty-stricken backwater has been transformed into a thriving community, and the mother of the murdered infant is now a teacher at the newly-built school.
+** Even better is when Miles returns to the same village years later and finds that the poverty-stricken backwater has been transformed into a thriving community, and the mother of the murdered infant is now a teacher at the newly-built school, which, at Miles' suggestion, is named for the infant.

 * Any part of ''A Civil Campaign'' that's not CrowningMomentOfFunny is Heartwarming.
 Oddly enough, this troper was most affected by [[CloningBlues Mark]]'s stumbling towards his shot at happiness with Kareen... [[EarnYourHappyEnding and making it]].